ome/openmicroscopy/docs/install/homebrew/README.md

     export PATH=$BREW_DIR/bin:$BREW_DIR/sbin:$(brew --prefix omero)/bin:/usr/local/lib/node_modules:$ICE_HOME/bin:$PATH
     export DYLD_LIBRARY_PATH=$ICE_HOME/lib:$ICE_HOME/python:$DYLD_LIBRARY_PATH

-NB: On Mac OS.X Lion, a version of postgres is already installed.
+NB: On Mac OS X Lion, a version of postgres is already installed.
 If you get an error like the following:

     psql: could not connect to server: Permission denied Is the server running locally and accepting